Southeast Neighborhood Library

 The Southeast Neighborhood Library is a branch of the District of Columbia Public Library in the Capitol Hill neighborhood of Washington, D.C.
 It is located at 403 7th Street SE.

 Designed by architect Edward Lippincott Tilton in the neoclassical style, it opened in 1922 and is one of three Carnegie libraries in Washington.
+The building was listed on the National Register of Historic Places in 2021.

+Renovation

 As of 2019, the city planned a $23.5 million renovation of the library starting in 2021.
-The building was listed on the National Register of Historic Places in 2021.
+In 2023, it was announced that the library would close until at least through 2026 as part of the ongoing renevation.